-Employee morale is an increasing challenge these days, due to a range of factors: from changes to the work environment and workplace culture post-pandemic, to uncertain labor market and general economic conditions
+Employee morale is a challenge for organizations of all sizes and kinds these days, due to a range of factors: from ongoing changes to the work environment and workplace culture post-pandemic, to persistently uncertain labor market and general economic conditions.

-- Decrease in energy and excitement among your team
+- Decrease in energy and excitement among one or more teams at your business

-- Lack of interest in projects, campaigns, and initiatives
+- Lack of interest in taking on or joining various projects, campaigns, and initiatives

-- Decline in output and productivity among your team
+- Decline in output and productivity for certain employees with time-intensive roles

-- Reduction in team morale due to layoffs and hiring freezes
+- Reduction in workforce sentiment, due to multiple layoffs and/or hiring freezes

 15 tips to help you boost employee morale

-While you may not have complete control over what’s going on in the broader scope of your org, you can foster an environment that’s more productive for your own team.
+While you may not have complete control over what’s going on in the broader scope of your company, you can foster an environment that’s more productive for your own team.

 Get started with these tried-and-true tactics that can boost your employees’ morale.